The old Dallas Morning News building

-There are tons of DFW metropolitan-area papers to search through on the Newsbank/DPL website — from Alvarado to Weatherford — but only the pre-1984 Dallas Morning News and pre-1990 Fort Worth papers are “historical” and fully scanned.
-All other papers are text-only and, generally, don’t have content available from before the early 2000s.
+There are tons of DFW metropolitan-area papers and neighborhood publications to search through on the Newsbank/DPL website — from Alvarado to Weatherford; only the pre-1984 Dallas Morning News and pre-1990 Fort Worth papers are “historical” and fully scanned) — all other papers are text-only and, generally, don’t have content available from before the early 2000s.
 But those papers have lots of great info.
 I know this is getting tedious (!), but here’s how to search those non-historical DFW papers simultaneously:

 - Log in — main page opens

-- Click on “America’s News — Historical and Current” at the very top of the page — a new page opens
+- Click on “Access World News Historical and Current” at the very top of the page — a new page opens